 Throughout its history, CBAO has served its members proudly by being active and involved in other national and state banking and business organizations.
-We do this to expand our resource base and thereby the resources of our members.
-Community banking is a brotherhood of people looking to forward the interests of its ownership, customers and communities.
-CBAO works hard every day to expand our reach and network.
+We do this to expand our resource base and thereby the resources for our members.

 CBAO maintains memberships in the following organizations: